 At no point does Zola transcend his human body, but he is first seen on a green tinted monitor, hinting at his comic counterpart.

 In the 2014 sequel, Arnim Zola appears in his computer form in a bunker during the events of the movie, as an advanced Artificial Intelligence.
 It is stated that Zola was a founding member of S.H.I.E.L.D. after World War 2 ended, and worked for the organization for decades before he was diagnosed with a fatal illness in the 1970's.
-He chose to live on in a computerized form hidden from most of the organization, all the while secretly helping HYDRA infiltrate and take hold of the group.
+He chose to live on in a computerized form hidden from most of the organization, all the while secretly helping HYDRA infiltrate and take hold of the group, developing a algorithm to detect future criminals via past actions and public records.
 He is supposedly killed once and for all after the bunker is destroyed in an attempt to kill Captain America and Black Widow.

 Toby Jones reprised his role.

-Arnim Zola is the primary antagonist in the Captain America: The First Avenger tie-in video game.
+- Captain America: Super Soldier - Arnim Zola is the primary antagonist in the Captain America: The First Avenger tie-in video game.
 At first he appears as he does in the film, but as you progress through the game, you must fight his robot-forms.
-However, it is revealed in the end credits, that he was merely controlling the robots, as Red Skull asks him if he is done playing games.
+However, it is revealed in the end credits, that he was merely controlling the robots from a distance, as Red Skull asks him if he is done playing games.
+He is voiced by

 Arnim Zola appeared in the film as an elderly, wheelchair-bound scientist.
 He was portrayed by Peter Haworth.